ArdanaLabs/dUSD/docs/reasoning/dusd-spec-onchain.md

 Maybe:
 - New datum parses?
 - Nft remains at address?
+- Liquidation ratio changed only in update

 We need these to prevent admin from being able to freeze everything

+Maybe we want a list of protocol versions in the parameter where a version is a vault address maybe a currency symbol and any parameters that can't be changed without an update ie. liquidation ratio and this could even change between protocol versions then we could enforce that the protocol list is append only.

 ## Price oracle Address